Convallaria majalis - Lily of the Valley

 Growing and Maintenance Tips:

 Spreads by rhizomes and grows best in a moist, fertile soil, in full to partial shade.
-Great ground cover for shady locations.
 Flowering may become sparse as the patch becomes denser; thinning of plants may be required.

 Additional Notes about Lily of the Valley:

-Seeds of Convallaria majalis may cause a mild stomach upset if ingested.
+All parts of this plant are very poisonous because they contain cardiac glycosides.
+Seeds of Convallaria majalis may cause stomach upset if ingested.
 Has been known to cause heart complications.

 Spreading by both seeds and rhizomes, Convallaria majalis has been found to be invasive .